xo/usql/README.md

   \g [FILE] or ;                  execute query (and send results to file or |pipe)
   \gexec                          execute query and execute each value of the result
   \gset [PREFIX]                  execute query and store results in usql variables
+  \gx                             as \g, but forces expanded output mode

 Help
   \? [commands]                   show help on backslash commands